Connect with us

 Governor announces programs to help military families, expand installations

-Gov. Tate Reeves on Monday announced two executive orders aimed at helping of military families, and helping protect and expand the state's military installations and supporting industries.
+Gov. Tate Reeves on Monday announced two executive orders aimed at helping children of military families, and helping protect and expand the state’s military installations and supporting industries.

-One order Reeves signed creates the Military Star Schools Program, to military school children who have to frequently change schools when their receive new postings and who deal with other issues such as parents being away for deployments.
+One order Reeves signed creates the Military Star Schools Program, to help military family school children who have to frequently change schools when their parents receive new postings and who deal with other issues such as parents being away for deployments.
 Reeves said there are about 7,300 school-aged children of active duty military families in Mississippi.

 Col. Cynthia Smith, commander of the 186th Air Refueling Wing at Key Field Air National Guard Base in Meridian, said that statistics show children in military families switch school six to nine times K-12.
 She said her family knows firsthand how difficult that can be for children and spouses of military members.

 The new program, administered by the state Department of Education, would require schools to apply for the Military Star designation.
-The schools would have to designate a staff member as an ambassador to military families and maintain a web page on the school's website with resources for military families.
-They would have to have peer-to-peer programs to help coming in to the school and would have to offer for staff on issues military children and their families face.
+The schools would have to designate a staff member as an ambassador to military families and maintain a web page on the school’s website with resources for military families.
+They would have to have peer-to-peer programs to help students coming in to the school and would have to offer training for staff on issues military children and their families face.

 State Superintendent Carey Wright said many Mississippi schools already provide support to military families and she expects “our schools and districts will jump at the chance to join this program.”